umbralcalc/logsplorer/README.md

-# magicarp
+# magics

-'magicarp' builds on the capabilities and framework provided by the [stochadex package](https://github.com/umbralcalc/stochadex) to enable maximum a posteriori (MAP) optimisation, dynamical process emulation and approximate inference of generalised stochastic models.
+'magics' builds on the capabilities and framework provided by the [stochadex package](https://github.com/umbralcalc/stochadex) to enable maximum a posteriori (MAP) optimisation, dynamical process emulation and approximate inference of generalised stochastic models.

 **Notes for future**
 - design MAP optimiser algorithm around a local fisher expansion proposal distribution